 Former Lab Members

-John received his M.S.
+John is an assistant professor at Florida International University, where he began in January 2012.
+He received his M.S.
 (2002) and Ph.D.
 (2006) from the University of Washington's College of Forest Resources.
-His postdoctoral position was part of an interdisciplinary project to predict and compare how alternative policy incentives and market forces affect land-use decisions, and how resulting land-use changes affect species conservation, carbon storage, and the value of commodity production.
-He joined the Department of Biological Sciences at Florida International University (in Miami) in January 2012.
+His postdoctoral position at the University of Washington was part of an interdisciplinary project to predict and compare how alternative policy incentives and market forces affect land-use decisions, and how resulting land-use changes affect species conservation, carbon storage, and the value of commodity production.

 Carrie earned her Masters of Science from the School of Forest Resources in 2011.
 She focused on strategies for reserve selection to mitigate the effects of climate change on biodiversity.